Calamity-Reaper/Calamity-Reaper/README.md

 - 👋 Hi, I’m @Calamity-Reaper
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in frontend and backend development
-- 🌱 I’m currently learning ReactJS, TypeScript, Redux
+- 🌱 I’m currently learning ReactJS, TypeScript, Redux, NodeJs, Express and NestJs.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...